Enhancing Video Inpainting with Aligned Frame Interval Guidance: Introduction

-To address these challenges, we propose VidSplice, a novel video inpainting framework that systematically decouples the task into two complementary subproblems: maintaining per-frame spatial coherence and ensuring cross-frame temporal consistency.
-Specifically, we introduce the CoSpliced module for multi-frame consistent image inpainting, which ensures temporal coherence across the video while preserving spatial consistency within each frame.
+To address these challenges, we propose VidPivot, a novel video inpainting framework that systematically decouples the task into two complementary subproblems: maintaining per-frame spatial coherence and ensuring cross-frame temporal consistency.
+Specifically, we introduce the FrameProp module for multi-frame consistent image inpainting, which ensures temporal coherence across the video while preserving spatial consistency within each frame.
 To further augment temporal stability, we propose a first-frame propagation mechanism.
 This mechanism diffuses the content from the initial inpainted frame to subsequent sampled frames through a learnable splicing operation.
-Complementing this, we introduce masked area motion propagation to preserve short-range temporal and motion dynamics.
-Central to the VidSplice framework is the strategic use of spaced-frame guidance.
+Complementing this, we introduce masked area content propagation to preserve short-range temporal and motion dynamics.
+Central to the VidPivot framework is the strategic use of spaced-frame guidance.
 By leveraging sparsely sampled frames, our model is supplied with structured temporal cues that guide the inpainting process.
 Moreover, we incorporate a context controller module that encodes and injects contextual video information, capturing coarse camera and motion dynamics while constraining the inpainting process across the entire sequence.
-Qualitative results on real-world videos demonstrate that VidSplice preserves consistent identities across inpainted and edited sequences, achieves stable motion generation and viewpoint transformations, and generalizes well to a varity of scenarios, as illustrated in Fig.~\ref{image:teaser}.
+Qualitative results on real-world videos demonstrate that VidPivot preserves consistent identities across inpainted and edited sequences, achieves stable motion generation and viewpoint transformations, and generalizes well to a varity of scenarios, as illustrated in Fig.~\ref{image:teaser}.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework VidSplice for video inpainting and editing, which successfully maintains spatiotemporal consistency and generalizes well to various video scenarios. \item We propose the CoSplice Module, an innovative component that generates temporally consistent context video streams using priors from an image inpainting model. \item We develop a context controller that effectively extracts and injects contextual motion features from context video into a diffusion process of whole video inpainting. \item Extensive experiments demonstrate that VidSplice achieves state-of-the-art performance in different benchmarks.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework VidPivot for video inpainting, which successfully maintains spatiotemporal consistency and generalizes well to various video scenarios. \item We propose the FrameProp Module, an innovative component that generates consistent context video streams using priors from image inpainting model. \item We develop a context controller that effectively extracts and injects contextual features from context video into a diffusion process of whole video inpainting. \item Extensive experiments demonstrate that VidPivot achieves state-of-the-art performance in different benchmarks.
 It exhibits strong foreground alignment and motion stability. \end{itemize}